 - Separation anxiety

-- Incessant barking/whining/pacing/panting
+- (Hyper-vocalization) Incessant barking

 - Inability to read other dogs’ body language, especially ‘Calming Signals’

 - Inability to self-regulate tiredness, thus preventing ability to self-sooth during drop off time, playtime, lunch time, quiet time, toy time, and pick up time.

 We also require all dogs, over 6 months old, be spayed or neutered, with no exceptions.
 Again, this is for the safety and comfort of all our dogs.
 Un-neutered males can present with aggression, constant mounting of the other dogs causing fights, and frequent marking of the daycare walls, and fences.
 Un-spayed females can arouse male dogs, including neutered males.